orionrobots/orionrobots.github.io/_posts/2022-10-23-gaussian-circuitpython.md

 ---
+date: '2022-10-23'
+description: Ideas for Guassian random number generation on Pico
+layout: post
+tags:
+- robotics
+- electronics
+- raspberry pi pico
+- robotics programming
+- python
+- circuitpython
+- learn robotics at home
+- robotics at home
 title: How to Sample from a Gaussian distribution on Raspberry Pi Pico
-description: "Ideas for Guassian random number generation on Pico"
-layout: post
-tags: [robotics, electronics, raspberry pi pico, robotics programming, python, circuitpython, learn robotics at home, robotics at home]
 ---
 I’m getting intimately familiar with Gaussian probability and generating them, along with combining `matplotlib` and `asyncio` for pc visualising.
 CircuitPython does not have random.gauss (or np.rand.normal).